RiverArchitect/RA_wiki/wiki/River-design-features.md

 ## Plantings<a name="plants"></a>

 The survival analysis of plantings assumes a general cutting length of min.
 2.1 m (7 ft), where approximately 80*\%* of the cuttings are planted in the ground and 20*\%* protrude above the ground.
-The *[[LifespanDesign]]* module enables the differentiation between up to four indigenous plant species that are relevant for habitat enhancement.
+The *<a href="LifespanDesign">LifespanDesign</a>* module enables the differentiation between up to four indigenous plant species that are relevant for habitat enhancement.
 The installation contains threshold parameters for **lifespan maps** for the following plant species native to Northern California (referred to as "sample case").
 The depth to the groundwater `d2w` thresholds correspond to naturally observed occurrences. **No design maps** are created because the lifespan maps already contain all relevant information.

 -   Box Elder (*Acer Negundo*)
 	+  `h` (exclude all submerged regions for more than *Q<sub>sub</sub>*, which persists for more than 85 consecutive days according to [Friedman and Auble 1999][friedman99])